succinctlabs/sp1/book/onchain-verification/solidity-sdk.md

 ### Finding your program vkey

 The program vkey (`fibonacciProgramVKey` in the example above) is passed into the `ISP1Verifer` along with the public values and proof bytes.
-You can find your program vkey by going through either of the following steps.
+You can find your program vkey by going through the following steps:

 1. Find what version of SP1 crates you are using.
 2. Use the version from step to run this command: `sp1up --version <version>`